-Town and country trade is being speeded up in East China through use of a network of some 25,700 kilometres of navigable waterways for transport.
-80% of the total of goods transported in southern Kiangsu province are now carried by river boats.
-In 125 million tons per kilometre.
+Town and country trade is being speeded up in East China through use of a network of some 25,700 kilometres of navigable waterways 80% of the for transport. total of goods transported in southern Kiangsu province are now carried by river boats.
+In the first six months of 1951, the volume of river freight totalled 125 million tons per kilometre.

-foodstuffs and equipment were ed their plan for 1952.
-It calls for shipped to the Huai river project an increase of retail trade 3.4 times. sites by junks during the first stages of the project.
-During the over the 1951 level. present stage, about 17,000 junks have been mobilised in north Anhwei province to ship construction materials to building sites on the Huai.
+In round figures, 800,000 tons of foodstuffs and equipment were shipped to the Huai river project sites by junks during the first stages of the project.
+During the present stage, about 17,000 junks have been mobilised in north Anhwei province to ship construction materials to building sites on the Huai.